KSNW: History

 The station first signed on the air on September 1, 1955, as KARD-TV.
 The station, owned by the Wichita Television Corporation was the fourth television station to sign on in the Wichita–Hutchinson market, after KAKE (channel 10)—which signed on in October 1954, KEDD (channel 16)—which signed on in August 1953, and KTVH (channel 12, now KWCH-DT)—which signed on in July 1953.
-It was initially an independent station, but joined NBC on May 1, 1956 when its former affiliate KEDD shut down.
-As a result, Wichita became one of the smallest U.S. cities to have three television stations that each maintain exclusive affiliations with one of the major networks.
+It was initially an independent station, but joined NBC on May 1, 1956, forcing KEDD to shut down.
+As a result, Wichita became one of the smallest U.S. cities to have three television stations that each held exclusive affiliations with one of the major networks.

 In 1962, after the Federal Communications Commission (FCC) ruled that central and western Kansas was part of the Wichita market, KARD was purchased by Central Kansas Television and was merged with its three other stations, KCKT (channel 2) in Great Bend and its satellites KGLD (channel 11) in Garden City and KOMC-TV (channel 8) in Oberlin.
-The three stations, which were collectively branded as the "Tri-Circle Network," relayed NBC programming throughout central and western Kansas.
-The Tri-Circle Network changed its name to the "Kansas State Network," with KARD serving as the flagship of the new four-station regional network.
+The three stations, which were collectively branded as the "Tri-Circle Network", relayed NBC programming throughout central and western Kansas.
+The Tri-Circle Network changed its name to the "Kansas State Network", with KARD serving as the flagship of the new four-station regional network.
 During the 1960s and 1970s, KCKT relayed its programming on K18AA (channel 18) in Salina, which eventually became a Fox affiliate.
 The stations eventually expanded their signals to reach 75% of Kansas as well as portions of Nebraska; KSN now claims to reach half of all households with at least one television set in the state of Kansas.

-The call letters of all four stations were changed on August 16, 1982 to help viewers think of the four stations as part of one large network.
+The call letters of all four stations were changed on August 16, 1982, to help viewers think of the four stations as part of one large network.
 KARD changed its calls to KSNW, KCKT became KSNC, KGLD became KSNG and KOMC became KSNK (the KARD-TV call letters are now used by a Fox-affiliated television station in Monroe, Louisiana, which became a sister station to KSNW upon the Nexstar-Media General merger).
 In 1988, the KSN stations were acquired by SJL Broadcast Management.
 The stations were then sold to Lee Enterprises in 1995.
 Emmis Communications bought most of Lee Enterprises' television properties in 2000.
 Montecito Broadcast Group, a newly formed partnership between SJL and the private equity firm Blackstone Group, acquired the KSN stations from Emmis on January 27, 2006.

 On July 24, 2007, Montecito announced the sale of its four stations (KSNW, KHON-TV in Honolulu, KOIN in Portland, Oregon, and KSNT in Topeka, as well as satellites of KSNW and KHON) to New Vision Television; the sale was finalized on November 1, 2007.
 In 2008, KSNW acquired low-power station K06LZ (channel 6, the former K18AA) in Salina, to serve as its repeater in central Kansas; that station was replaced in May of that year by a digital repeater, KSNL-LD.